 For New Foreign National Employees

-Welcome to NC State University.
-Whether you are a student who also has a job on campus or you are receiving a Fellowship or you are a PostDoc or a Professor there is one thing you all have in common – you are all going to be receiving a paycheck from the University.
-Below you will find the information and instructions you need to make sure that happens.
+Welcome to the NC State University Payroll Online New Employee Orientation for Foreign Nationals.
+Whether you are a student who also has a job on campus or you are a PostDoc or a Professor there is one thing you all have in common – you are all going to be receiving pay from the University and there are some things you will need to do to make sure this happens.
+Below you will find instructions, as well as "Quick Training" videos, that will review what you need to do and what information you'll need to provide to University Payroll's Foreign National Tax unit.
+Please contact the Foreign National Tax unit if you have any questions.

 Social Security Number